 OCTH 6161 Clinical Research II (2 credits)

 Year 2- Summer (3 credits total)

 |Year 3- Fall (3 credits total)|

-To remain in the program, students are expected to complete every course and maintain a GPA of 3.0 or above.
-If a student's cumulative GPA falls below a 3.0, the student will be notified of academic probationary status.
+To remain in the program, students are expected to complete every course and maintain a GPA of 3.2 or above.
+If a student's cumulative GPA falls below a 3.2, the student will be notified of academic probationary status.
 The student will be granted no more than one probationary semester throughout the graduate program.
 Any student earning a D+ or below in a class will be required to repeat the class or will be dismissed from the program (GPA and potential to raise GPA in probationary semester will dictate this).
 Repeating a class will alter the sequence of the duration of the program.
 Depending on the timeline necessary for completing probationary requirements, graduation may be delayed.
-There may be the instance when a student cannot mathematically improve their GPA of 3.0 in one semester (i.e. probationary semester is during fieldwork level II semester when 3 credit FW experience occurs and GPA is too low to recover).
+There may be the instance when a student cannot mathematically improve their GPA to 3.2 in one semester (i.e. probationary semester is during fieldwork level II semester when 3 credit FW experience occurs and GPA is too low to recover).
 In this instance, the student will be dismissed from the program.
+Also, a grade below a B- for three courses will warrant a dismissal from the program.
 Successful completion of all fieldwork experiences is a requirement for graduation.
 If a student fails 2 FW II experiences, they will be dismissed from the program.

 MSOT Program Fieldwork